Updated: Tuesday July 30, 2019/AthThulatha Thoul Ki'dah 28, 1440/Mangalavara Sravana 08, 1941, at 03:59:54 PM

 (l) Civil service reforms – Public policy and change management.

 33. Provision of residential accommodation to government servants:---

-schemes relating to the construction of pooled government accommodation for
+coordination of schemes relating to the construction of pooled government

 N.B.
 Maintenance, additions, alternation and improvements in respect of such schemes shall continue to rest with Communications and Works department.